-Standards are reviewed annually and updated as necessary to ensure that Maine Tobacco-Free Hospital Network is encouraging hospitals to meet emerging best practice standards for tobacco-free policies and supporting tobacco-free lifestyles.
+Standards are reviewed annually and updated as necessary to ensure that Breathe Easy is encouraging organizations to meet emerging best practice standards for tobacco-free policies and supporting tobacco-free lifestyles.

 - Tobacco-Free Policy.
-The hospital has a 100% tobacco-free campus policy that prohibits the smoking and use of all tobacco products including cigarettes, electronic smoking devices, smokeless tobacco, snuff, chew, snus, cigars, pipes and non-FDA approved electronic nicotine delivery systems.
-Smoking and tobacco use by employees, patients, visitors and contractors is prohibited at all times on the hospital campus, including in parking lots, in vehicles parked on campus, at all satellite sites and at other properties the hospital owns and/or rents.
-The policy extends to all off-site meetings, conferences and in all hospital vehicles.
+The organization has a written, 100% tobacco-free campus policy that prohibits the smoking and use of all tobacco products, including cigarettes, smokeless tobacco, and e-cigarettes.
+Smoking and tobacco product use by employees, providers, patients, clients, visitors, and contractors is prohibited at all times on the property, including in parking lots, in all organization owned or leased vehicles, and at satellite offices or buildings.

 - Policy Communication and Enforcement.
-Written policies and procedures exist that detail the hospital’s policy (whether it is 100% tobacco-free or not) including a plan for enforcement and employee expectations.
-The tobacco-free policy defines staff members or departments that are responsible for enforcing the policy; including non-compliance.
+The organization has written policies and procedures that detail how the tobacco policy (whether 100% tobacco-free or not) is enforced and employee expectations.
+The policy defines staff or departments responsible for policy enforcement.

 - Tobacco Advertising.
-Advertisement or promotion of tobacco products is prohibited on the hospital’s campus and satellite facilities.
-This includes hospital publications and magazines subscribed to by the hospital for placement in waiting rooms.
-For hospitals looking for the tobacco-free advertising stickers to assist in meeting this standard, we have created a sticker template that can be downloaded and printed on 2 x 4″ shipping labels.
+Advertisement and promotion of tobacco products is prohibited on the organization’s campus and satellite facilities.
+This includes publications and magazines subscribed to by the organization for placement in waiting areas.

-- Evidence-Based Tobacco Treatment Training for Staff.
-The hospital supports evidence-based tobacco treatment training for staff by offering in-services on tobacco treatment and supports staff financially to attend trainings.
-Literature and resources are available on-site for staff.
-Trained staff are available to provide treatment and counseling to tobacco-dependent patients.
-Requirement: List the number of employees who have been trained to deliver evidence-based tobacco treatment counseling and education and/or the number of tobacco treatment related activities held over the past year.
+- Evidence-Based Tobacco Treatment Training for Employees.
+The organization supports evidence-based tobacco treatment training for staff by offering in-services on tobacco treatment, supporting staff financially to attend trainings, and/or providing access to literature and resources on-site for staff.
+Trained staff are available to provide treatment counseling to tobacco dependent patients or clients.

-- Tobacco Treatment Benefits.
-Tobacco treatment services are a covered benefit in the hospital health insurance package for employees and their dependents.
-Benefits include coverage for counseling and medication for quitting tobacco, with minimal, or no barriers to utilization (i.e. copays, out of pocket costs, limits).
+- Tobacco Treatment Benefits for Employees.
+Tobacco treatment services are a covered benefit in the organization’s health insurance package for employees and their dependents.

 - Tobacco Funding and Donations.
-The hospital has a written policy stating it refuses all donations from the tobacco industry, and divests itself of all tobacco company stock.
+The organization has a written policy stating that it refuses all donations from the tobacco industry and divests itself of all tobacco company stock.